SARRANI CONTRACTOR AGREEMENT

 a) Ending the Contractor’s liability for liquidated damages that would become payable in the event that the Works or instalments of Works were not completed by the Completion Date.

 c) Where a Retention was required and agreed, releasing the percentage of the Retention specified by Sarrani and accepted by the Contractor prior to the commencement of the Works which shall be no less than 50%.

 Defects Liability Period

-90) Notwithstanding any warranty, guarantee or condition implied in Law the Contractor shall guarantee all Works are completed in accordance with this Agreement, including the workmanship for a period of 12 months (the Defect Liability Period) beginning on the day a Certificate of Practical Completion is issued.
-The Default Liability Period shall survive termination of this Agreement.
+90) Notwithstanding any warranty, guarantee or condition implied in Law the Contractor shall guarantee all Works are completed in accordance with this Agreement, including the workmanship for a period of 12 months (the Defects Liability Period) beginning on the day a Certificate of Practical Completion is issued.
+The Defects Liability Period shall survive termination of this Agreement.

-92) The Default Liability Period within this Agreement does not replace or interfere with any statutory rights or time limits for claims that cannot be limited or contracted out.
+92) The Defects Liability Period within this Agreement does not replace or interfere with any statutory rights or time limits for claims that cannot be limited or contracted out.

-93) Where any Defects become apparent within the Defect Liability Period Sarrani shall issue a Notice of Defect.
+93) Where any Defects become apparent within the Defects Liability Period Sarrani shall issue a Notice of Defect.